 Hungary was allied with Nazi Germany.
 Despite discriminatory legislation against the Jews and widespread antisemitism, the Jewish community of Budapest was relatively secure until the German occupation of Hungary in March 1944.
 With the occupation, the Germans ordered the establishment of a Jewish council in Budapest and severely restricted Jewish life.
 Apartments occupied by Jews were confiscated.
 Hundreds of Jews were rounded up and interned in the Kistarcsa transit camp (originally established by Hungarian authorities), 15 miles northeast of Budapest.

 Between April and July 1944, the Germans and Hungarians deported Jews from the Hungarian provinces.
 By the end of July, the Jews in Budapest were virtually the only Jews remaining in Hungary.
 They were not immediately ghettoized.
 Instead, in June 1944, Hungarian authorities ordered the Jews into over 2,000 designated buildings scattered throughout the city.
 The buildings were marked with Stars of David.
-About 25,000 Jews from the suburbs of Budapest were rounded up and transported to the Auschwitz-Birkenau extermination camp.
+About 25,000 Jews from the suburbs of Budapest were rounded up and transported to the Auschwitz-Birkenau killing center.
 Hungarian authorities suspended the deportations in July 1944, sparing the remaining Jews of Budapest, at least temporarily.